 The need for effective emergency management is now critical.
-With natural disasters becoming an all too regular occurrence, communities and governing bodies worldwide are feeling the effects of climate change with land savaged, homes destroyed and our precious wildlife seeing countless losses.
+With natural disasters becoming an all too familiar occurrence, communities and governing bodies worldwide are feeling the effects of climate change with land savaged, homes destroyed and our precious wildlife seeing countless losses.

 In times of crisis, we have seen the best in people with communities banding together to do what they can to support the recovery efforts, giving up their time to help those in need.
 More often than not, this comes in the form of volunteering.